Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: A Study of Triangulation across Possible AI Futures

-To explore the possibilities for triangulation in studies on possible futures, we organized an exploratory study on two possible futures on AI-augmented knowledge work.
-We explored how the findings from two futures would overlap if their conceptual underpinnings would portray almost opposing worldviews.
-The motivation for focusing on these futures came from the ongoing augmentation vs. automation debate in both academia and the popular press.
-We entertained a thought that the overlapping findings would point out widely plausible projections about futures while the differences between two enactments would offer interesting contrasts that would not possibly be applicable widely, but would reveal new insights about the different futures separately.
+To explore the triangulation opportunities offered by studies on possible futures, we organised an exploratory study with two possible futures of AI-augmented knowledge work.
+We explored how the patterns of findings might overlap if the futures' conceptual underpinnings had nearly opposing worldviews.
+The motive for choosing these futures lay in ongoing debate, in both academia and the popular press, about augmentation vs. automation via AI.
+Figure~\ref{fig:mydata-corpo-triangulation} depicts our outline of the two possible futures' triangulation with each other.
+We considered that overlapping findings could spotlight broadly plausible projections about futures while differences between the two enactments should reveal intriguing contrasts that, though not promising broad applicability, would shed light on the individual futures separately.

-The two AI futures, and their differences, were following: \begin{itemize} \item \emph{``MyData'' future}: Inspired by activism for protection of personal data ownership (https://mydata.org; \cite{poikela2020mydata}) the AI in this future lets workers have high control of their AI tools: it supports the growth of the worker’s knowledge capital by acting as an agent that can provide second opinions, counterarguments and contrasting viewpoints.
-The interaction with the AI is controlled by the worker and the data is generated to support professional growth and self-improvement.
-By doing all this, AI seeks to increase also companies’ knowledge capital. \item \emph{``CorpoCapitalist'' future}: Inspired by the recent wide-spread dystopian fears of mass unemployment due to AI’s increasing intellectual capacity, this future has elements of corporate capitalism where the employees have low control over their work, and the purpose is to support the corporate needs for profit maximisation.
-AI's operation is not control by the employees.
-Instead of supporting workers, it supports companies’ efficiency goals by tapping on knowledge workers’ expertise and using it to train continuously improving machine learning models.
-Worker’s interactions with the AI therefore act as a mechanism to transfer their skills to a format that leads towards automated decision-making. \end{itemize}
+We characterise the two AI-linked futures as follows: \begin{itemize} \item \emph{The `MyData' future}: Inspired by activism for protecting the ownership of one's personal data \cite{poikela2020mydata}, the AI in this future lets workers exercise extensive control of their AI tools.
+It supports accrual of the worker’s knowledge capital by acting as an agent able to supply second opinions, counterarguments, and contrasting viewpoints.
+The worker controls the interaction with the AI agent, and the data are generated to support professional growth and self-improvement.
+All this work by the AI is directed also toward growth in companies’ knowledge capital. \item \emph{The `CorpoCapitalist' future}: Inspired by recent widespread fears of dystopian mass unemployment due to AI’s burgeoning intellectual capacity, this future displays elements of corporate capitalism wherein employees have little control over their work and the purpose is to support corporate objectives of profit maximisation.
+The AI agent is not under employee control.
+Instead of supporting workers, it acts to support companies’ efficiency goals by drawing on knowledge workers’ expertise as a source to train continuously improving machine-learning models.
+Worker interactions with the AI therefore operate as a mechanism to translate human skills into a format that leads toward automated decision-making. \end{itemize}